wsbhh/zhiyan/README.md

-#mss
-  - 使用 mss 进行屏幕截图（1920×1080）
+- Use mss to take screenshots (1920×1080)
-  - 通过 ONNX 模型（YOLOv8）实时检测屏幕中的目标（玩家/敌人）
+- Detect targets (players/enemies) on the screen in real-time using an ONNX model (YOLOv8)
-  - 调用 Windows SendInput API 自动移动鼠标瞄准检测到的目标
+- Use Windows SendInput API to automatically move the mouse to aim at detected targets
-  - 支持 GPU 推理加速（CUDA / DirectML / CPU）
+- Supports GPU inference acceleration (CUDA / DirectML / CPU)